tianhaogutum/tianhaogutum.github.io/_pages/teaching.md

 - Independently wrote a full set of lesson materials
 - Assisted in preparing practice questions
 - Supported professors with grading assignments and exam papers

-### Teaching Assistant of Linear Algebra (Apr 2024 - Jun 2024)
+### Teaching Assistant of Linear Algebra 24SS

 - Covers vector spaces, matrix operations, linear transformations, systems of linear equations, eigenvalues and eigenvectors, and orthogonality

-### Teaching Assistant of Discrete Probability (Apr 2024 - Jun 2024)
+### Teaching Assistant of Discrete Probability 24SS
-- Delivered tutorial lectures to students.
-- Independently wrote a full set of lesson materials.
-- Assisted in preparing practice questions.
-- Supported professors with grading assignments and exam papers.
+- Covers fundamental concepts of probability, random variables, probability distributions, expectations, combinatorial analysis, and applications of probability in decision-making and risk assessment

-### Teaching Assistant of Discrete Structures (Oct 2023 - Feb 2024)
+### Teaching Assistant of Discrete Structures 23-24WS
-- Delivered tutorial lectures to students.
-- Independently wrote a full set of lesson materials.
-- Assisted in preparing practice questions.
-- Supported professors with grading assignments and exam papers.
+- Covers fundamental concepts of sets, relations, and functions; basics of propositional and predicate logic; principles of combinatorics; essential concepts in graph theory; and foundational algebra and number theory principles

-### Teaching Assistant of Introduction to Programming (Sep 2023 - Oct 2023)
+### Teaching Assistant of Introduction to Programming 23S
-- Delivered tutorial lectures to students.
-- Independently wrote a full set of lesson materials.
-- Assisted in preparing practice questions.
-- Supported professors with grading assignments and exam papers.
+- Covers fundamental concepts of algorithms and programming, syntax and semantics of programming languages, basic and advanced data structures, recursion, object-oriented programming principles, and concurrent programming, all within a broader socio-economic context

-### Teaching Assistant of Discrete Structures (Oct 2022 - Feb 2023)
+### Teaching Assistant of Discrete Structures 22-23WS
-- Delivered tutorial lectures to students.
-- Independently wrote a full set of lesson materials.
-- Assisted in preparing practice questions.
-- Supported professors with grading assignments and exam papers.
+- Same as 23-24WS

-### Teaching Assistant of Introduction to Programming (Sep 2022 - Oct 2022)
+### Teaching Assistant of Introduction to Programming 22S
-- Delivered tutorial lectures to students.
-- Independently wrote a full set of lesson materials.
-- Assisted in preparing practice questions.
-- Supported professors with grading assignments and exam papers.

----

-Feel free to reach out for more details or specific materials from each course!
+- Same as 23S

+### Other Courses
+- The aforementioned responsibilities represent only a subset of my formal teaching duties.
+In addition, I have provided tutoring to students in challenging subjects such as Computer Theory, Numerical Programming, and Mathematical Analysis, which have historically exhibited failure rates as high as 80%.
+To date, I have instructed a total of approximately 180 students.